Zombies of the Stratosphere: Releases

 Zombies of the Stratosphere's official release date was July 16, 1952, although this was actually the date the sixth chapter was made available to theatrical film exchanges.
 This was followed by the theatrical release of Commando Cody, which had been filmed around the time as Zombies, but as a twelve-episode TV miniseries.
 (Because of Republic's theatrical contract requirements, Commando Cody was released as twelve weekly movie serial chapters.
 Judd Holdren played the now masked Cody and Aline Towne appeared again as Joan Gilbert.)
 A 70-minute feature film version of Zombies, created by heavily editing down the serial footage, was released on March 28, 1958 under the title Satan's Satellites as a double feature with Missile Monsters.

 Television

 Zombies of the Stratosphere was one of two Republic serials later colorized for 1990s television broadcast.

-Home video releases
+Home media

 During 1991, the serial was released in its original full-length running time, in black-and-white, on two videodiscs from The Roan Group.
 In 1995, it was released in the U.S. on VHS by Republic Pictures Home Video, and it was also edited down to just 93 minutes and was colorized for VHS release.
 The serial was re-released in 2009 as a 2-DVD set from Cheezy Flicks Entertainment in its original full-length and original black-and-white.
 Zombies of the Stratosphere has since been released on Blu-Ray by Grapevine Video.